-These overnight oats with frozen fruit make for a healthy and tasty breakfast!
+These frozen berry overnight oats make for a healthy and tasty breakfast!
 Easy to make as a meal prep way to start the day, they are made with pantry and freezer staples.

 Having some quick-to-prepare breakfast recipes up your sleeve is always good for busy days (or weeks!).
 Overnight oats are perfect for this, using mostly pantry staples and requiring just a quick stir to come together.

-These overnight oats with frozen fruit are super healthy, and you can choose from berries or perhaps frozen mango for that fruity flavour.
+These overnight oats with frozen berries are super healthy, and you can choose from berries or perhaps frozen mango for that fruity flavour.
 Top with nuts, seeds or perhaps even more fruit!

 ⭐ Why this recipe is so good